riverbed/steelscript-appfwk/docs/tutorial.rst

     import steelscript.stock.appfwk.datasources.stock_source as stock
     table = stock.StockTable.create(name='stock-close-price',
                                     duration='52w', resolution='day')
-    table.add_column('date', 'Date', datatype='time', iskey=True)
+    table.add_column('date', 'Date', datatype='date', iskey=True)
     table.add_column('close', 'Close Price')

 .. note::
     When creating the stock table object, the passed-in duration and resolution values need to be one of the few options listed in ``FIELD_OPTIONS`` in ``StockTable`` class.
-When adding columns to the table, the first parameter, representing the name of the column, needs to be one the keys in the dict returned by the :ref:`Data fetch API<Data fetch API>`.
-For time columns, the ``datatype`` parameter needs to be 'time'.
+When adding columns to the table, the first parameter, representing the name of the column, needs to be one of the keys in the dict returned by the :ref:`Data fetch API<Data fetch API>`.
+For ``date`` column, the ``datatype`` parameter needs to be 'date'.
 Since we plan to plot the data against the dates, the ``date`` column needs to be specified as the key column, as done by setting ``iskey=True``.

 Last step is to add a widget to the report and bind the table to the widget at the same time.